makrai/notes/rothe1907-pretrainded-seq-gen.md

   with two adjustments
   * the self-attention mechanism is masked to look only at the left context
   * we add an encoder-decoder attention mechanism
+* All models were fine-tuned on the target task using
+  * Adam with a learning rate of 0.05.
+We used a
+  * linear learning rate warmup with 40k steps, normalization by the square root of the hidden size, and a square root decay
+  * no tuning of these hyperparameters (except for §5).
+The
+* batch size and the number of training steps will be reported for each task

 # 3 Investigated Model Variants